Jason McCord / Level Designer

 S.S.D.D.

 The Training level for MW2 came online quickly.
 We designed it on our office window with a dry-erase marker and I built it in about 4 days.
 A handful of my good friends names can be found on the soldiers in the level.
-Later, we repurposed the level for a spec-ops mission, The Pit.
+Later, we repurposed the level for a Spec-Ops mission called The Pit.

 Shortly after the game came out, The Pit was recreated in real life and an ex-special forces soldier ran it while being timed.